loov/goda/README.md

 goda list github.com/loov/goda/... github.com/loov/qloc
 ```

 By default it will select all the specific packages.
-You can select the package dependencies with `:import` and both of them with `:all`:
+You can select the package's direct dependencies with `:import`, direct and indirect dependencies with `:import:all`, the package and all of its direct and indirect dependencies with `:all`:

 ```
+goda list github.com/loov/goda/...:import
 goda list github.com/loov/goda/...:import:all
 goda list github.com/loov/goda/...:all
 ```